What is an FHA Loan? Requirements, How It Works and How to Get One

 Content was accurate at the time of publication.

-Loans backed by the Federal Housing Administration (FHA) can be easier to qualify for thanks to a low down payment requirement, but you can only borrow up to the FHA limit in your county.
-FHA limits for single-family homes in Connecticut range from $498,257 to $718,750.
-We’ll cover how to qualify for an FHA loan in Connecticut, the borrowing limits in your county and lenders that offer FHA loans locally.
+With a low down payment requirement, loans backed by the Federal Housing Administration (FHA) can be easier to qualify for than other mortgages.
+However, you can only borrow up to the FHA loan limit in your county.
+The 2025 FHA loan limits for single-family homes in Connecticut range from $524,225 to $851,000.

-County nameOne unitTwo unitsThree unitsFour unitsMedian sale price
+County nameOne unitTwo unitsThree unitsFour unitsMedian sales price

 loading image

-The National Housing Act (NHA) requires the FHA to cap mortgage amounts for single-family homes at 115% of the median home price in each jurisdiction, and work in accordance with a floor and ceiling amount.
-These national floor and ceiling limits are based on the conforming loan limit for conventional mortgages established by the Federal Housing Finance Agency (FHFA) and are updated annually.
+The National Housing Act (NHA) requires the FHA to cap FHA loan limits for single-family homes at 115% of the median home price in each county or metro area and to establish “floor” and “ceiling” limits.
+These national floor and ceiling amounts are based on the conforming loan limit for conventional mortgages established by the Federal Housing Finance Agency (FHFA) and are updated annually.

-Have a valid Social Security number.
-To get an FHA loan, you must be either a U.S. citizen or a lawful permanent resident alien with a valid SSN.
+• Have a valid Social Security number: To get an FHA loan, you must be a U.S. citizen or a lawful permanent resident alien with a valid SSN.

-Intend to live in the home.
-Typically, at least one borrower will be required to occupy the home that secures your FHA mortgage, and that borrower will need to live in the property for at least a year.
-That means you can’t use an FHA loan to buy an investment property, unless you live in one of the units and rent out the others.
+• Intend to live in the home: Typically, at least one borrower must occupy the home that secures your FHA mortgage, and that borrower will need to live in the property for at least one year.
+That means you can’t use an FHA loan to buy an investment property unless you live in one of the units and rent out the others.

-Have a credit score of at least 500.
-You can qualify for an FHA loan with a credit score as low as 500.
-However, you’ll need to make at least a 10% down payment if your score is less than 580.
+• Have at least a 500 credit score: You can qualify for an FHA loan with a credit score as low as 500.
+However, you must put 10% or more down if your score is between 500 and 579.

-Have a debt-to-income ratio of no more than 43%.
-Generally speaking, your monthly debt payments must be less than 43% of your gross monthly income, unless you can compensate with sufficient cash reserves.
+• Have a maximum 43% debt-to-income ratio: Generally, your monthly debt payments must be less than 43% of your gross monthly income.
+However, some lenders may approve a higher debt-to-income ratio if you have sufficient cash reserves.

-Prove consistent income.
-While there are no minimum income requirements for FHA loans, the lender will ask for documents showing your income and employment history for the past two years.
+• Prove consistent income.
+While there are no minimum income requirements for FHA loans, lenders typically ask for proof of your income and employment history for the past two years.

 loading image